 Of course, such mythological issues, while interesting, are of less relevance from a scientific standpoint than the fact that photographs of specimens are available.
 In some cases, apparently, even the specimens themselves (possibly faked?) have been preserved.
 The latter open the door to potential genetic testing (if anyone has any information about whether such tests have already been conducted, please do let me know).

-Here are various kudan photos I've collected off the internet:
+Kudan photos collected from the internet:

 A pair of similar cases.|